 Between July and January two to five eggs which are white are deposited into this nest.
 21 days later these hatch.
 Females spend an hour a day and part of the night feeding a short distance for the nest.
 Males help with the feeding when the chicks are about 1 month old.
 Chicks fledge after 10-13 weeks.

-Only 27% of the kea chicks will live for longer than a year.
+Only 27% of the kea chicks which hatch will live for longer than a year.

 Groups of keas consist of 10-13 individuals.
 When it comes time for the adults to mate juvenile flocks of 100 may form.